Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Introduction

-Only some studies have focused on codebook design for large near-field ELAA systems. \cite{ref18} designed a codebook for the near-field UPA, which uniformly samples in real space.
-However, significant quantization errors exist in quantizing the channel in real space.
-Besides, \cite{ref19} derived a one-dimensional (1D) near-field beamforming codebook design, which locates the codeword quantization point based on the Lloyd-Max algorithm.
-The scheme in \cite{ref19} improved the near-field beamforming gain, but this scheme still needed to give a theoretical analysis of the codebook quantization performance.
+Only a few studies have focused on codebook design for large near-field ELAA systems. \cite{ref18} designed a codebook for the near-field UPA channel, which uniformly samples in the cartesian coordinates.
+However, the range of this codebook applicable to near-field channels is limited, so significant quantization errors still exist.
+To address this issue, \cite{ref20} proposed the sparse polar codebook, sampling in the sparse domain of the polar domain.
+Furthermore, the codebook was uniformly sampled in the angular domain and non-uniformly in the distance.
+Besides, \cite{ref19} derived a near-field codebook scheme designing the optimal quantization points based on the Lloyd-Max algorithm.

-Meanwhile, near-field CSI quantization and feedback have been studied in some research. \cite{ref20} designed a new polarization-domain codebook for near-field ULA and a CS feedback method based on the sparsity of the polar domain.
-Considering both angle and distance information, a new polarization-domain codebook for near-field ULA and a CS feedback method based on the sparsity of the channel in the polar domain was designed.
-This method used the on-grid polar-domain simultaneous orthogonal matching pursuit (P-SOMP) algorithm and the off grid polar-domain simultaneous iterative gridless weighted (P-SIGW) algorithm CS algorithm to feedback near-field channel information.
 In \cite{ref21}, a hierarchical codebook was designed by projecting the near-field channel into the angle and slope domains, considering the incomplete coverage and overlap of spatial chirp beams, further designing a hierarchical codebook via manifold optimization and alternative minimization.

-To our knowledge, no studies have analyzed the correlation between near-field channels.
-The correlation is sensitive to angle and distance in the near-field polarization domain.
-Correlation performs distinctive change patterns in near-field and far-field.
-Unfair sampling methods will make codewords redundant and reduce quantization accuracy.
-In addition, there are few studies on the codebook and channel feedback scheme of the UPA channel.
-The UPA channel has one more angle parameter than the ULA channel, significantly increasing the codeword overhead.
-Therefore, a codebook suitable for near-field channels needs to be carefully designed.
+Unfair sampling methods can render codewords redundant and reduce quantization accuracy.
+It has been known that the quantization performance of the codebook provides a good indication for the design of codeword sampling.
+The minimum quantization correlation achieved within the quantization area of the codeword is the pivotal factor determining codeword performance.
+Remarkably, the quantization performance of the codebook showcases distinct behaviors in the near-field and far-field scenarios.
+While a sine function characterizes the quantization performance of the codebook for channels in the far-field, research remains absent in evaluating the quantization performance of codewords for near-field channels.
+Hence, a thorough analysis of near-field codebook quantization performance becomes urgent, given its significance in the design of codebooks.
+Furthermore, many antennas and the non-negligible distances within the near-field significantly amplify the demand for feedback bits.
+Consequently, designing a low-quantization bit codebook capable of accurately quantifying the near-field channel is crucial.